casper-network/docs/source/docs/casper/design/appendix.md

 ## B - Serialization Format {#appendix-b}

 The Casper serialization format is used to transfer data between wasm and the Casper host runtime.
 It is also used to persist global-state data in the Merkle trie.
-The definition of this format is described in the `global state <global-state-head>`{.interpreted-text role="ref"} section.
+The definition of this format is described in the [global state](./global-state.md#global-state-head) section.

 A Rust reference implementation for those implementing this specification in another programming language can be found here: